Financial-ML/Market-Analysis/README.md

 Connect the strategy that has been developed in Python with MQL4 in a real time connection the structure has been developed by [darwinex-labs](https://github.com/darwinex) you can see their project for installation and more information [(here)](https://github.com/darwinex/dwx-zeromq-connector).

 ### How we do it
-* I have modified the code that has been developed by [darwinex-labs](https://github.com/darwinex).
+* We have modified the code that has been developed by [darwinex-labs](https://github.com/darwinex) to suit us.
-* The structure of the code has developed on server/client structure were MQL4-connector is the server and Python-connector is the client.
+* The structure of the code has developed on Server/Client structure were MQL4-connector is the server and Python-connector is the client.
-* I modifie it to receive market data from the server (MQL4) in a live time and predict in the client side (Python) by load the machine learning model from [ML-models](#ML-Models).
+* I modifie it to receive market data from the server (MQL4) in a live time and predict in the client side (Python) by load the Machine Learning model from [ML-models](#ML-Models).
 * Then if we got new prediction send order back to server to close the previous order and open a new order based on the new prediction.

 MQL4-connector  :(DWX_ZeroMQ_Connector_v2_0_1_RC8.mq4) the server.